What Everybody Ought to Know When Naming Your Scanned Photos – Part 2

-These image managers, like Picasa and Lightroom, are tremendous programs and have almost rock solid databases.
-But you don't want to assume your digital photos will always be accessed only within them.
+These image managers, like Picasa and Lightroom, are tremendous programs with almost rock-solid databases.
+But you don’t want to assume your digital photos will always be accessed only within them.
 Your photos need this “descriptive tattoo” – this “birth certificate” – to be carried along with them for when they are alone, “naked” without any proprietary database attached to them.

 So What Should Go In Your Description?

-Here are 7 additional tips that should help you out even more with your descriptions:
+Here are seven additional tips that should help you out even more with your descriptions:

 1. Don’t Write Overly Wordy Descriptions

-Even though you probably are technically capable of typing in a lot of characters, this really isn't the place to write everything there is to say about the photograph.
+Even though you probably are technically capable of typing in many characters, this really isn’t the place to write everything there is to say about the photograph.
 Try and resist the urge if you have it.
-Just keep it to what's important – what's unique.
+Just keep it to what’s important – what’s unique.

 2. Add Useful Keywords